simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 will be fine for the exam. -Valy (EEE)

+I enjoyed the module although I agree that the notes and teaching are not the best.
+As an EEE student, I didn’t really know anything about networks, OSI etc. but the content wasn’t intimidating so I ended up becoming really interested in this area.
+The recommended textbooks are a really good and interesting introduction to comms networks although they are not that helpful for the exam, so make sure you really understand the slides and past papers well (a lot of memorisation).
+Barria is friendly and happy to answer questions, but his explanations can be chaotic. -Kasia (EEE)

 There are loads of contents to remember, even it is an open book exam.
 Choose it if you are really interested in communication protocols and networks.
 Though the grade is not that bad, it will cost more energy than other modules.
 And some of the content is a bit confusing, as well as the answers, don’t